kanopy-platform/gateway-certificate-controller/docs/admission_controller.md

 - If the controller has external-dns management enabled
-- If the namespace the gateway is created in is subject to mutation -- Delete the `external-dns.alpha.kubernetes.io/hostname` annotation if present.
+- If the namespace the gateway is created in is subject to mutation
--- If `externalDNSConfig.target` is a non-empty value
+  - Delete the `external-dns.alpha.kubernetes.io/hostname` annotation if present.
---- Set the `external-dns.alpha.kubernetes.io/target` value to the
+  - If `externalDNSConfig.target` is a non-empty value, et the `external-dns.alpha.kubernetes.io/target` value to the
---- Else delete the annotation
+  - Else delete the annotation

 For example, with --external-dns-target=loadbalancer-vanity.example.com set, the gateway configuration of: